 To help you get started quickly and test things, we have provided a few code snippets that you can try as soon as your library is installed and hardware is ready.

-Important: Do remember to ensure that your LiteWing drone is powered on and is connected to your laptop via WiFi before executing any of these codes.
+Important: Make sure your LiteWing drone is running the latest firmware, powered on, and connected to your laptop via Wi-Fi before executing any of the code.
+You can update the firmware directly from the LiteWing Wiki page.

 Level 1 - Read Sensors (No Flying!!)